psykei/psyke-python/README.md

 Users may exploit the PEDRO algorithm, included in PSyKE, to tune the optimal values for GridEx and GridREx hyper-parameters.

+We are working on PSyKE to extend its features to encompass explainable clustering tasks, as well as to make more general-purpose the supported extraction algorithms (e.g., by adding classification support to GridEx and GridREx).

 ## Users

 ### End users